nus-cs2103-AY1718S1/addressbook-level4/collated/main/chernghann.md

     /**
      * Removes the equivalent event from the list.
      *
-     * @throws EventNotFoundException if no such person could be found in the list.
+     * @throws EventNotFoundException if no such event could be found in the list.
      */
     public boolean remove(ReadOnlyEvent toRemove) throws EventNotFoundException {
         requireNonNull(toRemove);